marcusoftnet/marcusoftnet.github.io/_posts/2007-10-08-listen-just-listen-to-band.md

 Every Monday morning i usually listens to the last broadcast of [Listen to the band](http://www.bbc.co.uk/radio/aod/networks/radio2/aod.shtml?radio2/listenband).
-This week there are some serious playing going on... <span id="SPELLING_ERROR_1" class="blsp-spelling-error">Grimethorpe and Black Dyke.
+This week there are some serious playing going on...
+Grimethorpe and Black Dyke.

 This is very, very good playing indeed - and live.
 Don't try this a home